petrhornik/spselit-nodejs-and-npm/02-Npm.md

 Optional parameter `--save-dev` or `-D` can be used which will define that installed package will be saved as **dev dependency**.

-Now that package is installed it can be used in project.
+Now that package is installed it can be used inside of project folder by using `npx` command from above.

 ## Package